spectrocloud/librarium/docs/docs-content/clusters/edge/site-deployment/edge-host-view.md

 ### Validate

-After taking the action to customize the grid view, the modified view will be reflected immediately.
+After customizing the grid view, the modified view will be reflected immediately.
 Confirm that the modified view is consistent with the customization you made.